chef-boneyard/chef-rfc/new/rfcXXX-telemetry.md

   convergence phase etc.

 - Time spent on individual resource & recipe convergence.
-This information is already available using the API, telemtry system will just consolidate them, along side the other metrics.
+This information is already available using the API, telemetry system will just consolidate them, along side the other metrics.

 - GC related data.
 Ruby's internal memory usage obtained from GC.stat, captured during the chef run milestones.